openshift/origin/tls/ownership/ownership.md

       **Description:** Secret contains a pair signed serving certificate/key that is generated by Service CA operator for service/kube-state-metrics with hostname kube-state-metrics.openshift-monitoring.svc and is annotated to the service with annotating a service resource with 'service.beta.openshift.io/serving-cert-secret-name: kube-state-metrics-tls'.
 The certificate is valid for 2 years.

+62. ns/openshift-monitoring secret/metrics-server-tls

+      **Description:** Secret contains a pair signed serving certificate/key that is generated by Service CA operator for service/metrics-server with hostname metrics-server.openshift-monitoring.svc and is annotated to the service with annotating a service resource with 'service.beta.openshift.io/serving-cert-secret-name: metrics-server-tls'.
+The certificate is valid for 2 years.

-62. ns/openshift-monitoring secret/monitoring-plugin-cert
+63. ns/openshift-monitoring secret/monitoring-plugin-cert

       **Description:** Secret contains a pair signed serving certificate/key that is generated by Service CA operator for service/monitoring-plugin with hostname monitoring-plugin.openshift-monitoring.svc and is annotated to the service with annotating a service resource with 'service.beta.openshift.io/serving-cert-secret-name: monitoring-plugin-cert'.
 The certificate is valid for 2 years.

-63. ns/openshift-monitoring secret/node-exporter-tls
+64. ns/openshift-monitoring secret/node-exporter-tls

       **Description:** Secret contains a pair signed serving certificate/key that is generated by Service CA operator for service/node-exporter with hostname node-exporter.openshift-monitoring.svc and is annotated to the service with annotating a service resource with 'service.beta.openshift.io/serving-cert-secret-name: node-exporter-tls'.
 The certificate is valid for 2 years.

-64. ns/openshift-monitoring secret/openshift-state-metrics-tls
+65. ns/openshift-monitoring secret/openshift-state-metrics-tls

       **Description:** Secret contains a pair signed serving certificate/key that is generated by Service CA operator for service/openshift-state-metrics with hostname openshift-state-metrics.openshift-monitoring.svc and is annotated to the service with annotating a service resource with 'service.beta.openshift.io/serving-cert-secret-name: openshift-state-metrics-tls'.
-The certificate is valid for 2 years.

-65. ns/openshift-monitoring secret/prometheus-adapter-tls

-      **Description:** Secret contains a pair signed serving certificate/key that is generated by Service CA operator for service/prometheus-adapter with hostname prometheus-adapter.openshift-monitoring.svc and is annotated to the service with annotating a service resource with 'service.beta.openshift.io/serving-cert-secret-name: prometheus-adapter-tls'.
 The certificate is valid for 2 years.

 66. ns/openshift-monitoring secret/prometheus-k8s-thanos-sidecar-tls